 WHEN TO GO TO NICARAGUA

-Following a list of typical festival and celebrations of Nicaragua.
+Following is a list of typical festivals and celebrations of Nicaragua.

 - xxx (xxx)

 For your inland travel, buses can take you all around the country, they are cheap and, although not exactly a smooth ride, they are a great way to meet the local population.